Frequently Asked Fall Fest Questions

 Each maze contains 6 numbered stations that correspond to the numbered boxes at the bottom of the maze map that you receive at the ticket booth.
 When you arrive at a maze station, use the paper punch attached to the post to punch the correct box on your map.
 Race other members of your party to complete all the punches!

 We also have two new smaller games for younger children.
-For more information about Farm Scene Investigation and Farm Scene Tracks please visit our corn maze page.
+For more information about Farm Scene Monster Mystery and Farm Scene Tracks please visit our corn maze page.

 How long will it take to go through the maze?